 Also check on potential out-of-pocket expenses.
 For example, health insurance fund Medibank has stopped full cover for pathology provided in hospital.

 Next to hospital policies, some extras cover policies will also provide cover for counselling or pay part of the costs to visit a psychologist.
-To find which extras policies we recommend for your needs, use our health insurance comparison.

 If you have a complaint about your health fund, contact the Private Health Insurance Ombudsman on 1300 362 072.